Summer Fun on the Cape Cod Canal Bike Path

 Along the way we also saw a few tugboats, which was pretty neat.
 There are plenty of great spots for taking photographs.
 In addition, you will find plenty of benches for taking a break and/or taking in this scenic water views.

-The first 10 miles of the path were relatively easy – flat, with not much wind resistance.
+Completing the first 10 miles was relatively easy – flat, with not much wind resistance.
 The last 4 miles were incredibly windy- we really got in our leg workout for the day!

 The path is 7 miles each way.
 To me, 14 miles is the perfect distance – long enough for a decent workout, but not exhausting like some of the other 30-50 mile paths we have completed.
 The views at the end of the path are quite scenic.
 In the picture below you can see the tugboat arriving.